 When people search for your business, they want to see the most relevant result.

 The same goes for your Instagram feed.
-In fact, half of the big brands on Instagram use the same filter, and this helps with relevancy, as well as solidifying the brand’s identity with customers.
+In fact, big brands on Instagram tend to use the same filter on their posts, and this helps with relevancy, as well as solidifying the brand’s identity with customers.